 Historically, dating has always had its challenges.
 (Romeo and Juliet, much?)
-But in the age of Tinder and Bumble, it’s arguably more challenging than ever—particularly if you’ve been logging serious smartphone time.
+But in the age of Hinge and Bumble, it’s arguably more challenging than ever—particularly if you’ve been logging serious smartphone time.
 According to psychiatrist Drew Ramsey, MD, the problem isn’t you; it’s the way swiping can make you feel about dating.
-Here, the Well+Good Council member shares his best advice for staying sane while dating… and having better experiences, too.
+Here, Dr. Ramsey shares his best advice for staying sane while dating… and having better experiences, too.

-Listening to women and men talk about dating these days, I hear the same yearning for human connection that seems to have always existed.
+Listening to people talk about dating these days, I hear the same yearning for human connection that seems to have always existed.
 But damn, it seems hard to find.
 Just to be clear, I think that special someone is out there for you.
 I see people fall in love all the time—but you have to stay resilient.

-Here are my top tips for keeping your sanity in the age of swiping.
+Here are my top 9 online dating tips for keeping your sanity in the age of swiping.

 As a psychiatrist, I worry my dating advice might not have enough game in it.
 But it seems that people do best when they are authentic, even blunt.
 Everyone fears there is some super-complex game going on that is secretly coded in text frequency and emoji choice.
 Not true, in my experience.
 The two most attractive qualities are a love of fun and a willingness to communicate directly.